solo-io/gloo/docs/content/reference/cli/glooctl_install_knative.md

 ### Options

 ```
+      --create-namespace                Create the namespace to install gloo into (default true)
+  -d, --dry-run                         Dump the raw installation yaml instead of applying it to kubernetes
+  -f, --file string                     Install Gloo from this Helm chart archive file rather than from a release
   -h, --help                            help for knative
   -e, --install-eventing                Bundle Knative-Eventing with your Gloo installation.
 Requires install-knative to be true
       --install-eventing-version true   Version of Knative Eventing to install, when --install-eventing is set to true (default "0.10.0")
   -k, --install-knative                 Bundle Knative-Serving with your Gloo installation (default true)
       --install-knative-version true    Version of Knative Serving to install, when --install-knative is set to true.
 This version will also be used to install Knative Monitoring, --install-monitoring is set (default "0.10.0")
   -m, --install-monitoring              Bundle Knative-Monitoring with your Gloo installation.
 Requires install-knative to be true
+  -n, --namespace string                namespace to install gloo into (default "gloo-system")
+      --release-name string             helm release name (default "gloo")
   -g, --skip-installing-gloo            Skip installing Gloo.
 Only Knative components will be installed
+      --values strings                  List of files with value overrides for the Gloo Helm chart, (e.g. --values file1,file2 or --values file1 --values file2)
+      --version string                  version to install (e.g. 1.4.0, defaults to latest)
+      --with-admin-console              install gloo and a read-only version of its admin console
 ```

 ### Options inherited from parent commands